cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

    ![CloudBees CI Tracing Example](img/observability/cbci-tracing-example.png)

 > [!NOTE]
-> Grafana ingress can be enabled as explained on Issue [#165](https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon/issues/165) but currently is incompatible with terrafrom destroy.
+> Grafana Ingress can be enabled as explained in Issue [#165](https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon/issues/165), but currently is incompatible with `terrafrom destroy`.

 #### Logs